godotengine/godot-docs/tutorials/inputs/inputevent.rst

 -------

-Actions are a grouping of zero or more InputEvents into a commonly understood title.
+Actions are a grouping of zero or more InputEvents into a commonly understood title (such as "ui_left").
 They are not required to represent an InputEvent but are useful because they abstract various inputs when programming the game logic.

 This allows for: